AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/execute-tests-saucelabs.md

     Constants.IOSDefaultDeviceName,
     AppBehavior.RestartEveryTime)]
 ```
-To execute Bellatrix tests in SauceLabs cloud you should use the IOSSauceLabs attribute instead of IOS.
+To execute BELLATRIX tests in SauceLabs cloud you should use the IOSSauceLabs attribute instead of IOS.
 SauceLabs has the same parameters as IOS but adds to additional ones- device name, recordVideo and recordScreenshots.
 As with the IOS attribute you can override the class behavior on Test level.
 ```csharp
 [TestMethod]
 [IOSSauceLabs("sauce-storage:TestApp.app.zip",